Printed on 3/21/2023

 Expands knowledge of commercial wiring concepts, AC electrical theory, control components, pilot devices, and control circuit diagrams.
 Introduction to commercial lighting installations, wiring devices, and troubleshooting will also occur.
 Students will continue to develop their skills while completing their hands-on assessments.

-• Advanced Commercial Installations
+• Commercial 4

 31-413-308